 On my recent Ikea shopping trip, I picked up eight shelf brackets.
 I intended to get shelves, too, but they were out of all the deep shelves.
 I couldn’t settle for shallower shelves, because I want ample display space and room for my larger design books.

 The other snag was the brackets I wanted, in the larger size, are not available in white.
 Nothing a can of paint can’t solve.
 I painted all the nooks and crannies of these brackets in my favorite Martha Stewart Tailor’s Chalk.
 To make sure the finish was smooth, I used my not-so-secret ingredient for improving paint flow and reducing brushstrokes.

-For the shelves I went with my old fallback…stair treads.
+For the shelves I went with my old fallback…stair treads, which I painted white.
 I first used stair treads as shelves in my laundry room.
 They are 11.5″ deep and a nice chunky 1″ thick.
 The unfinished pine treads are about $9 each.
 And, the best part…they have a pretty bullnose front edge.
-In between coats on the brackets, I painted the stair treads white all around.
+It is my secret tip for cheap, but high-end looking shelves.